1972 ambush of Juan Ponce Enrile: Accounts of alleged ambush

 On the evening of September 22, 1972, news reports were full of accounts that the car of Defense Minister Enrile had been attacked near the upscale Wack Wack subdivision in Mandaluyong.
 Witnesses had reported hearing gunshots, and then seeing a bullet riddled car on the road after the sound of gunfire had ceased.
-Further reports during that evening no longer came out, because Martial Law was implemented in the minutes leading up to midnight.
+Further reports during that evening no longer came out, because martial law was implemented in the minutes leading up to midnight.
 Various conflicting accounts of that eventing's events have surfaced over the years, including a diary recollection by Ferdinand Marcos, a witness account by Wack Wack resident Oscar Lopez, and two conflicting accounts by Enrile himself.

-Marcos Diary account
+Marcos diary account

-In an account Marcos recorded in his diary, he said that Enrile had been ambushed near Wack Wack at 8 P.M that evening, but that Enrile had not been in the car that was attackfed because he rode a different car as a security measure.
+In an account Marcos recorded in his diary, he said that Enrile had been ambushed near Wack Wack at 8 P.M that evening, but that Enrile had not been in the car that was attacked because he rode a different car as a security measure.
 The car Enrile was supposed to be in had been riddled by bullets from a parked car nearby.

-This version of events remained the official account throughout the 14-year Marcos dictatorship, which included 9 years under martial law and a five-year period in which Marcos had officially "lifted" martial law but retained most of his authoritarian powers.
-While doubts regarding the Enrile ambush existed during this period, they could not be explored fully until February 1986, when Marcos was ousted by the People Power revolution.
+This version of events remained the official account throughout the 14-year Marcos dictatorship, which included nine years under martial law and a five-year period in which Marcos had officially "lifted" martial law but retained most of his authoritarian powers.
+While doubts regarding the Enrile ambush existed during this period, they could not be explored fully until February 1986, when Marcos was ousted by the People Power Revolution.